SandraBollo/assignment--fullstack-js-04-data-access/README.md

 - When I navigate to `/api/companies` in the browser, I should receive a json array of objects of company records from the database

-- When I navigate to `/api/jobs` in the browser, I should receive a json array of objects of jobs records from the database

 ## Setup Instructions